Renzo De Felice: Mussolini biography

 De Felice is best known for a massive four-volume, eight-book biography of Benito Mussolini that was almost finished when he died.
 De Felice was the founder and editor of the influential journal Storia Contemporanea.
-De Felice, a liberal Jew, also wrote a well-regarded history of Jewish life under the Fascist government and articles on Italian Jacobinism.
+De Felice also wrote a well-regarded history of Jewish life under the Fascist government and articles on Italian Jacobinism.

 De Felice's leading interest was in Fascism.
 In his view, there were two types of Fascism, "Fascism as a movement" and "Fascism as a regime".
 De Felice saw Fascism, especially in the "movement" stage, as a revolutionary middle-class ideology that had deep roots in the Age of Enlightenment.
 Moreover, De Felice insisted that it was not caused by fear of a proletarian revolution on the part of the lower middle classes, as leftist historiography maintained; but it was an assertive movement, originated by an emerging middle class in search for its proper role.

 Fascism, as a regime, was seen by De Felice as nothing more than Mussolini's policy, which tended to make of fascist ideology just the superstructure of Mussolini's dictatorship and personal power.
 De Felice felt that fascism should be seen as valid political ideology, not just something to be demonized and dismissed in simplistic terms.
 He argued that studies on Fascism should get out from the political debate and become a historiographical issue based on scientific assertions.

 Furthermore, De Felice insisted that there was no connection or valid comparisons to be drawn between Italian Fascism and German National Socialism, which De Felice saw as being a completely different political ideology.
 Critics on the Left attacked De Felice for being too sympathetic to Italian Fascism.
 Giuliano Procacci, Paolo Alatri, Nicola Tranfaglia and others even accused De Felice of supporting Fascism.
 However, Italian communist leader and intellectual activist Giorgio Amendola came to De Felice's defence and rejected many of the criticisms of Giovanni Ferrara in 1975, calling for more civil dialogue on Fascism and Antifascism.
 Although he acknowledged many of De Felice's discrepancies, Amendola endorsed some of De Felice's ideas, including the "revolutionary aspect in Fascism" and the theory that Mussolini's Fascist movement attracted many adherents among the populace.